Lyndsay is a huge fan of all things Disney, and she enjoys finding ways to incorporate its magic in everything from crafts to recipes.

 Disneyland was the only theme park on the Disney property in Anaheim for a very long time.
 In 2000 California Adventure opened up right across the way from Disneyland.
-In its short existence the park has gone through many changes, some including the installation of World of Color fountains, the removal of some rides and the addition of others.
+In its short existence, the park has gone through many changes, some including the installation of World of Color fountains, the removal of some rides and the addition of others.
 In 2012 California Adventure underwent a huge remodel.
 We all know that Disneyland has many, many secrets but you are probably wondering how can a park that is so new compared to Disneyland have secrets?
-Well it does!
+Well, it does!
 They may not be as historical as those in Disneyland from 1955 but they are just as fascinating and fun!
-In this Hub I will share with you 20 secrets you don't know about California Adventure!
+I will share with you 20 secrets you don't know about California Adventure!

 Mortimer was the name that Walt Disney wanted to originally name the mouse that we all know as Mickey today.
 His wife thought that the name Mortimer was too pretentious and Walt decided to change it.
 To honor this they named the market after the mouse that started it all.

 Along Buena Vista Street you will see a set of personalized mailboxes.
 The names on the boxes (S. Yoshiwara, E. Valiant, T. Ogelvie and P. Peabody) are actual people that have worked for Disney.
 Staci Yoshiwara was a devoted Disney fan and Cast Member who passed away before Buena Vista Street was finished.
 Eddie Valiant was the name of the drunken detective in Who Framed Roger Rabbit played by Bob Hoskins.
 Theodore Ogelvie is a character from The Apple Dumpling Gang played by Don Knotts.
-Peavy Peabody was an expert mechanic from Walt Disney's Studios' The Rocketeer.
+Peavy Peabody was an expert mechanic from Walt Disney Studios' The Rocketeer.

 The wharf shakes every so often to emulate a Californian earthquake.
 It is very subtle but it does vibrate occasionally.